vault27/Foundation/paloalto.md

 - Then Security Policy is checked
 - It is best practice to use zones in all security rules and leveraging a clear naming convention
 - Policy check relies on pre-NAT IP addresses
+- Zone protection profile, flood protection: syn(random early drop - drops random syn packets, syn cookies - are always on) icmp, icmpv6, other ip, udp; reconnaissance - port scan, host sweep.
+All thresholds here are aggregate for all zone. + there is packet based protection.
+Then we apply it in zone configuration, usually for outside zone

 The policy evaluation then uses the 'six tuple' (6-Tuple) to match establishing sessions to security rules:
 1. Source IP